QuantEcon/lecture-source-py/rst_files/jv.rst

     def operator_factory(jv, parallel_flag=True):

         """
-        Returns a jitted version of the Bellman operator T.
+        Returns a jitted version of the Bellman operator T

-        If the brute_force flag is True, then grid search is performed at each maximization step.
+        If the brute_force flag is True, then grid search is performed at each maximization step

+        jv is an instance of JVWorker

         """